chrysophyta/pixi_tutorials/README.md

 ### To Dos

-* Valid collision detector
-* Score system
 * Enemies
 * Prettier Background
 * Limited Lives
+* Entry Scene and End Scene
+* Save progress with localStorage
 * More Levels
 * …